Newcastle University School of Medicine: History

+From 2001, it operated in partnership with Durham University's recreated medical school based at Queen's Campus on Teesside, until 2018 when Durham completed the transfer of its medical school to Newcastle.

 Curriculum

 The medical school follows a modern, integrated, systems-based curriculum, and was the first medical school in the country to operate an integrated medical curriculum.
-It operated in partnership with Durham University's medical school, which was based at the university's Queen's Campus until 2018 when Durham completed their transfer of its medical school to Newcastle.

 Students complete two years of campus-based teaching, followed by three years of largely hospital based teaching.
 During each of these three years, students are based at an LEP (Local education provider) which roughly corresponds to an NHS Trust.
-These LEPs can be anywhere within the north east and north Cumbria, however students will spend at least 2 years in an LEP that is a commutable distance from Newcastle.
+These LEPs can be anywhere within the north east and north Cumbria, however students will spend at least two years in an LEP that is a commutable distance from Newcastle.

 The medical school also offers an accelerated medical programme, intended for students who have a previous degree in a different (often unrelated) discipline.
 This lasts four years, the first year covering the same material as the first two years of the five-year course.
 Second year "accelerated" students are then taught alongside the third year students from the five-year programme.
 The medical school offers students the chance to intercalate in a BSc in another area of study after the 2nd year, either at Newcastle University or externally at another university.
 After, the 4th year, the medical schools also offers students the opportunity to undertake a Master's degree or MRes.
 Some students complete a PhD following the completion of an intercalated master's degree.
 After completing the extra year(s), students resume their medical studies.

 Reputation and rankings

 Newcastle Medical School consistently ranks as one of the top medical schools in the UK due to high levels of teaching and research; it is ranked in the top 10 UK medical schools by the Complete University Guide (8th), the Guardian (6th) and the Sunday Times (7th).
 It is the first institution in the UK to be given permission to pursue stem-cell research.
 The BMC Medicine journal reported medical graduates from Oxford, Cambridge and Newcastle performed better in postgraduate tests than any other medical school in the UK.

+In international rankings, Newcastle Medical School is consistently ranked among the top 100 medical schools worldwide.
+In the 2015 Leiden Ranking, which measures the scientific research performance of universities based on bibliometric indicators such as citation rates and the proportion of publications in the top 10% worldwide, Newcastle University’s Faculty of Medical Sciences was ranked 44th out of 714 institutions globally, positioning it among the top 50 universities in the world for medicine and biomedical sciences.
+In the 2022 QS World University Rankings by Subject for Medicine, Newcastle University ranked 64th globally, placing it within the top 10 medical schools in the UK.